AIHubForScience/MaterialScienceExplorer/README.md

 - mat_abstract.txt : Abstract of materials science literature used in this study, which is published between 2017 and 2021.

-- mat_bib.txt : Bibliographic information of the collected papers.
+- mat_bib.txt : Bibliographic information of the collected papers, of which columns are doi, title, journal, year.

 ## Requirements
 Our experiment setting is as follows: